Information for Florida visitors

 Beaches will post when there are red tide warnings, and prohibit swimmers from entering the water.

-It’s not horror-movie fare, but flesh-eating bacteria are real.
+It sounds like horror-movie fare, but flesh-eating bacteria are real.
 Vibrio vulnificus is a species of bacterium that can lead to a sometimes fatal infection after exposure.
 Vulnificus can be contracted by swimming in infected warm, brackish water or seawater, or by eating raw seafood — oysters especially.

 Most cases occur on the Gulf Coast from May through October.
 Swimmers face infection when the bacteria enter open wounds, potentially leading to skin deterioration and ulcers.
 When coupled with fever, shock or upset stomach, all after eating raw shellfish or swimming in the ocean, vulnificus may be to blame.
 Doctors can only diagnose the condition through blood, stool or wound cultures.